dylanesque/Cheatsheets/react.md

 # Epic React: Advanced React Hooks

--The `useReducer` hook's closest equivalent is the Redux framework: if you have state management needs that are far too complicated for useState to handle, you want to reach for this.
+-The `useReducer` hook's closest equivalent is the Redux framework: if you have state management needs that are far too complicated for useState to handle, you want to reach for this. useReducer contains a lot of the best parts of Redux, but is not entirely a drop-in replacement for it.

 -`useCallback` exists to deal with the problem of a function being a dependency in the useEffect dependency array:
 Functions get re-initialized every render, which makes them brand new every render, so it will get called every render, regardless of whether or not that's the actual intention.

 -It's structure is much like that of useEffect: The function in question is passed as an argument to the hook, then list the actual dependencies in the dependency array.
 If they're unchanged on future renders, REact will give the same function it did last time